robenkleene/software-references/obs.md

 - To resize the screen in the OBS preview, right-click the screen preview and select "Transform > Fit to Screen".

+## Adjustments

+You can make adjustments, like adding a filter to adjust brightness, by right-clicking a source and selecting "Filters".

 ## Permissions

 - **Input Monitoring**: For hot keys to work.